eertay/analog-meter-reading-openCV/README.md

 # OCR / Analog Meter Reading Project

-AMR (automatic meter reading) project for analog meters, built with openCV+Python using basic OCR and image processing knowledge.
+An AMR (automatic meter reading) project for reading analog meters, built with openCV+Python using basic OCR and image processing techniques.

 ## **OCR**

-Conversion of images typed, handwritten or printed text into machine-encoded text.
-Widely used form is the data entry from printed papers.
-Aim is to digitize these texts, so that they can be electronically edited for AI, computer vision or pattern recognition research.
+OCR engines convert images containing typed, handwritten or printed text into machine-encoded text.
+Their most common use are PDF scanners, allowing to read text from printed papers.
+The aim is to digitise these texts, so that they can be electronically edited for AI, computer vision or pattern recognition problems and can be further used for research.

 **for more info:** https://github.com/kba/awesome-ocr